McMillan leads Canisius against Saint Peter’s - WTOP News

 Buffalo, New York; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Canisius takes on Saint Peter’s after Paul McMillan IV scored 30 points in Canisius’ 85-67 win over the Rider Broncs.
+BOTTOM LINE: Canisius hosts Saint Peter’s after Paul McMillan IV scored 30 points in Canisius’ 85-67 win against the Rider Broncs.

-The Golden Griffins are 1-5 in home games.
-Canisius has a 0-9 record against opponents above .500.
+The Golden Griffins are 1-5 on their home court.
+Canisius averages 10.5 turnovers per game and is 0-4 when it turns the ball over less than its opponents.

-The Peacocks are 0-4 in MAAC play.
-Saint Peter’s averages 68.8 points while outscoring opponents by 2.5 points per game.
+The Peacocks have gone 0-4 against MAAC opponents.
+Saint Peter’s ranks sixth in the MAAC with 22.3 defensive rebounds per game led by Armoni Zeigler averaging 4.8.

 The matchup Sunday is the first meeting of the season between the two teams in conference play.